hanfengzhai/PIDOC/README.md

 ## What is PIDOC?

-PIDOC is based on [PINNs](https://maziarraissi.github.io/PINNs/), is a general framework can be used for **simulating** nonlinear dynamics control, achieved by the encoded control trajectory in the losses.
+PIDOC uses [PINNs](https://maziarraissi.github.io/PINNs/) to **simulate** nonlinear dynamics control process, achieved by the encoded control trajectory in the losses.
 PIDOC has only been used for control the [van der Pol systems](https://www.sciencedirect.com/topics/mathematics/van-der-pols-equation) ([Zhai & Sands, 2022](https://doi.org/10.3390/math10030453)).

 ## How to use PIDOC?